 Hypothyroidism is a decreased activity of the thyroid gland which may affect all body functions.
 The rate of metabolism slows causing mental and physical sluggishness.
 The most severe form of hypothyroidism is myxedema, a medical emergency.
 Hypothyroidism can be caused by a problem with the thyroid itself (primary), or by the malfunction of the pituitary gland or hypothalamus (secondary).

-Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.